-To support segregation of year groups, additional toilet blocks will be located on the car park next to New Maths, for Years 7, 9 and 11.
-Years 8 and 10 will be assigned those in Science and Dance, while Years 12 and 13 will use the toilets in Jenkins.
+To support segregation of year groups, additional toilet blocks will be located on the car park next to New Maths for Years 7, Year 8 and 9 the toilet block behind old Maths.
+Year 10 will be assigned those in Science and Dance, while Years 11, 12 and 13 will use the toilets in Jenkins.
 These will be cleaned regularly throughout the day, before school starts and then before each break, including lunch.